 T-Mobile has the largest 5G network by a considerable margin.
 T-Mobile started building a 28GHz or 29GHz high-band mmWave network in the middle of 2019 before following it up with 5G on its 600MHz spectrum.
 While this lower-frequency 5G isn't as fast as we've seen with mmWave networks, its extensive coverage area makes it more practical for users.
-T-Mobile has now been able to fully implement and expand Sprint's 5G spectrum into its network, helping it become the largest 5G network and the fastest, according to OpenSignal.

-T-Mobile's largest coverage area is provided by its Extended Range 5G, which as of January 2022, covers more than 310 million people.
+T-Mobile's largest coverage area is provided by its Extended Range 5G, which as of March 2023, covers more than 325 million people.
 The coverage map for this network looks a lot like T-Mobile's LTE network, and speeds are only getting better as the Ultra-Capacity network continues to grow.

-T-Mobile has also continued to expand its 5G Home Internet service leveraging the power of 5G to give customers a new option for home internet.
+T-Mobile has also continued to expand its 5G Home Internet service, leveraging the power of 5G to give customers a new option for home internet.
 T-Mobile has already added 1 million customers and covers 40 million households.